Amref Health Africa ยท WASH Footprint

 Our Interventions

 In Kenya, 3 out of 10 people still lack access to safe drinking water.
-The situation is direr in the Arid and Semi-Arid Lands (ASALs) which make up over 80% of the country.
-In counties in these regions, access to at least basic drinking water services is as low as 21%.
-This chronic water insecurity exposes millions of Kenyans to waterborne illnesses and negatively impacts dignity, education access, livelihoods and climate resilience for the affected communities.
-Our interventions are driven by this reality, as we work toward achieving SDG 6.1: universal and equitable access to safe and affordable drinking water for all.
-To work towards the achievement of SDG 6.1, achieve universal and equitable access to safe and affordable drinking water for all, we work with communities in the following ways:
+The situation is direr in the Arid and Semi-Arid Lands (ASALs) which make up over 80% of the country, where access to at least basic drinking water services is as low as 21%.
+This chronic water insecurity exposes millions to waterborne illnesses and undermines dignity, education, livelihoods and climate resilience.
+Our interventions are driven by this reality, as we work toward SDG 6.1: universal and equitable access to safe and affordable drinking water for all.
+We work with communities in the following ways:

 Community Engagement